SoftUni-Internal/interactive-content/EN/06-Unit-Testing/05-Summary.md

 - We need to use descriptive names for our tests

-**Bad**
+**The following names are bad:**
 ```
 increaseDMG {}
 test1() {}
 testTransfer()
 idontrememberwhatiamtesting {}
 ```

-**Good**
+**This is an example of good naming:**
 ```
 depositAddsMoneyToBalance() {}
 depositNegativeShouldNotAddMoney() {}
 transferSubtractsFromSourceAddsToDestAccount() {}
 ```

-- Looses coupling and improves design by using dependency injection
+- Dependency injection looses coupling and improves design
-- Difference between fake implementation and mocking objects
+- The difference between fake implementation and mocking objects

 ## In the next lesson, you will learn:

-- The concept of Test Driven Development
+- The concept of test-driven development

 [/slide]